-In our other article covering the pros and cons of a 1035 exchange for life insurance, we covered the top benefits and potential pitfalls to consider.
+In our other article covering the pros and cons of a 1035 exchange, we covered the top benefits and potential pitfalls to consider.
 Here, we will go into greater detail of the tax benefits of a 1035 exchange and when you may want to consider using this tool.

 Top Tax Benefits of the 1035 Exchange